SAP/styleguides/clean-abap/CleanABAP.md

 CONSTANTS status_cancelled TYPE sww_wistat value 'CANCELLED'.
 ```

-Note: This section is a repetition of [Use descriptive names](#use-descriptive-names), specifically for constants.
+> Note: This section is a specialization of [Use descriptive names](#use-descriptive-names), applied to constants.

 ### Prefer ENUM to constants interfaces